 You’ll have access to InMail and the opportunity to search more profiles, discover who is viewing your profile, and check more extensive profile data.
-Furthermore, you will have extra powers based on your plan, whether a recruiter or a salesman.
+Furthermore, you will have extra powers, whether a recruiter or a salesman, based on your plan.

 Cold outreach via LinkedIn messaging may require some effort, but conducting thorough research can greatly increase your chances of eliciting responses.
 It’s important to remember that the adage “if it ain’t broke, don’t fix it” does not apply to cold messages.
 To achieve the best results, trying new approaches and constantly experimenting with different messaging strategies is essential.
 By incorporating effective cold outreach tactics, you’ll be well on your way to successfully connecting with potential clients and partners on LinkedIn.